Stelzi79/UniversalConsoleHost/README.md

-# UniversialConsoleHost
+# UniversalConsoleHost

-Universial Console Host for dotnet is a project to make CLIs for dotnet apps while keep it very flexible by relying on a extension plattform.
+Universal Console Host for dotnet is a project to make CLIs for dotnet apps while keep it very flexible by relying on a extension platform.